cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/analytics.md

 ## Search - global

-We record the search terms used when searches are performed to see if we need to create more quick answer content.
-The "got_quick_answers" and "no_quick_answers" actions are used to show when one or more quick answers were found for the search query.
+We record the search terms people use to see if we need to create more quick answer content.
+The _got_quick_answers_ and _no_quick_answers_ actions are used to show when a search query finds one or more quick answers.

 | Category  | Action | Label |
 | ------------- | ------------- | ------------- |